 Rethinking your service model

 Analytics can also help you rethink your company’s service model.
 With enough data, predictive customer service technologies can help you understand your customers’ life cycle stages and help you increase sales depending on these patterns.
-For example, insurance companies often use analytics to understand the major life events of their clients, such as a new house purchase or getting a driver’s license.
+For example, insurance companies (such as Waberer which uses VCC Live) often use analytics to understand the major life events of their clients, such as a new house purchase or getting a driver’s license.
 Such technologies enable you to market especially relevant services or products to your customers.

 Targeted customer communications can be beneficial for both the client and the company’s side.
 As a customer or client, predictive customer service technologies allow you to receive communications that are relevant to you, letting you avoid the burden of being spammed with irrelevant offers.
 On the client-side, it can help you gain insights that would otherwise be impossible.
 By using a data-driven approach, you can understand your customer needs, fine-tune your company resources, and rethink your service model in order to be able to provide excellent customer service through all lifecycle stages of your customers.